CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 # SD Connect (Sensitive Data Connect)

-# Login
+## Login

-To access SD COnnect you need:
+To access SD Connect you need:

 * **a CSC account**
 * **a CSC project**
 * **Service access to Allas** (CSC cloud storage solution)

 Login to SD Connect is possible with user identity federation systems (Haka, Virtu and Elixir AAI) or with a CSC account at https:https://sd-connect.csc.fi/ using any modern web browser.

 !!!
+Note

-Note: all the data uploaded to SD Connect need to be encrypted.
-Checl the previous paragraph for more informations about encryption with Crypt4GH and CSC Sensitive Data Services Public encryption key.
+    all the sensitive data uploaded to SD Connect need to be encrypted.
+Check the previous paragraph for more informations about encryption with Crypt4GH and CSC Sensitive Data Services Public encryption key.

+!!!
+Note

-!!!Note: Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+    Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***

 # SD Connect User Interface